fredrikgaaso/Nutrition_Tracker/ReadMe.md

 ![Diagram](images/diagram.png)

 Problems:<br>
-1. I had some problems with the consul-kv-docker.json file, and couldn't get it to work, so i had to manually change the application.properties files in the services to point to the correct rabbitmq host, and shopCart and product url.
+1. I had some problems with the consul-kv-docker.json file, and couldn't get it to work, so i had to manually change the application.properties files in the services to point to the correct rabbitmq host, and shopCart and product url when dockerising the services.
 2. I had some problems with correct java version on my system, and had to manually change the java version on my system to 21.0.1. with this command: <br>
 ```export JAVA_HOME=$(/usr/libexec/java_home -v 21)``` <br>
 ```export PATH=$JAVA_HOME/bin:$PATH```